Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

-\paragraph{Dynamic score.} One issue with gradient-based optimization of a Birkhoff extension is that the extension is not necessarily convex, and thus, an optimization algorithm may converge to suboptimal local minima.
-As a remedy to alleviate this issue, we propose an optimization scheme in which the score matrix $S$ is changed whenever the algorithm has converged.
+\textbf{Dynamic score.} One issue with gradient-based optimization of a Birkhoff extension is that the extension is not necessarily convex, and thus, an optimization algorithm may converge to local minima.
+Even if the function is convex, analyzing the convergence of Frank-Wolfe type algorithms for non-smooth functions is highly nontrivial \cite{asgari2022projection,ravi2019deterministic,asgari2024nonsmooth} and, in general, they may not converge at all, see \cite{nesterov2018complexity} for a counterexample.
+To alleviate these issues, we propose an optimization scheme in which the score matrix $S$ is frequently changed to help escape local minima.
 The key to the efficacy of this approach is that the score matrix can be changed without decreasing the quality of the rounded solution.
+Property \ref{prop:rounding}-2 gives conditions for this change to be made without harming the optimization.
+In particular, this occurs under the condition that the new score matrix $S'$ is sufficiently close to a permutation $P$ satisfying $f(P) \leq f(\mathrm{round}_{S}(A))$.
+We further theoretically validate this approach by showing at any $A \in \mathcal D_n$ there is a score matrix $S$ such that $A$ is not a local minimum of $F_S$ (App.\ \ref{app:escape}). \begin{theorem}[Escaping Local Minima] Let $f: \mathcal{P}_n \to \mathbb{R}$ be any function on permutations, there exists a score matrix $S$ such that $A$ is not a \emph{local} minimum of $F_{S}$. \end{theorem}